gennady73/rhbk-multi-site-sso-workshop/README.md

 Because this is a workshop using a non-registered domain, we will also implement a clever **Global Server Load Balancer (GSLB) simulation** using HAProxy and BIND.
 This gives us all the automated, health-check-driven failover benefits of a real GSLB without the cost and complexity of public DNS delegation.

+## **Target Audience**

+This guide is aimed at **DevOps engineers, system administrators, and architects** who have a solid grasp of general IT concepts (like networking, VMs) but are new to SSO or are migrating from an older RH-SSO product.
+We will not assume deep prior knowledge of Keycloak itself.

 ## **Workshop Goals**

 By the end of this workshop, you will have: